Nominations now open! They will close in:

 Any student at Roehampton can run to be a committee member!
 The only thing you need is a determined mind to create a fun and inclusive space on campus, and a valid membership to your society of choice.

-Before running, make sure you have acquired your membership to the society you’re planning to run for through the RSU website.
+Before running, make sure you have acquired your membership to the society you’re planning to run for through the SU website.
 The election process is broken down in three main periods:

 1. Nominate yourself: